 So drink loads of water or fluids during your travels, especially while sightseeing under the scorching sun (Greece, anyone?).

-Also, be careful where you get your water when you travel beyond your home country.
-If you’re not sure about the quality of tap water, sticking with bottled water (and recycling wherever possible).
+Also, when you travel outside your home country, be careful where you get your water.
+If you’re not sure about the quality of tap water, stick with bottled water (and recycle wherever possible).

 Speaking of drinks, try to minimize alcohol consumption.
 And energy drinks may get you through a draining day, but they’re also loaded with unhealthy sugars.